Cambridge Associates LLC MA ADV Sells 37,011 Shares of Vanguard S&P 500 ETF (NYSEARCA:VOO)

-Cambridge Associates LLC MA ADV cut its holdings in Vanguard S&P 500 ETF (NYSEARCA:VOO – Free Report) by 3.8% during the 2nd quarter, according to the company in its most recent disclosure with the SEC.
-The firm owned 942,795 shares of the company’s stock after selling 37,011 shares during the quarter.
-Vanguard S&P 500 ETF accounts for 28.7% of Cambridge Associates LLC MA ADV’s investment portfolio, making the stock its largest holding.
-Cambridge Associates LLC MA ADV owned about 0.12% of Vanguard S&P 500 ETF worth $383,982,000 as of its most recent SEC filing.
+Cambridge Associates LLC MA ADV decreased its position in Vanguard S&P 500 ETF (NYSEARCA:VOO – Free Report) by 3.8% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 942,795 shares of the company’s stock after selling 37,011 shares during the period.
+Vanguard S&P 500 ETF makes up 28.7% of Cambridge Associates LLC MA ADV’s holdings, making the stock its biggest holding.
+Cambridge Associates LLC MA ADV owned about 0.12% of Vanguard S&P 500 ETF worth $383,982,000 at the end of the most recent quarter.

-Several other institutional investors have also recently added to or reduced their stakes in VOO.
-IFG Advisors LLC raised its position in shares of Vanguard S&P 500 ETF by 37.5% during the second quarter.
-IFG Advisors LLC now owns 30,989 shares of the company’s stock worth $12,621,000 after purchasing an additional 8,458 shares during the period.
-Advisors Capital Management LLC raised its position in shares of Vanguard S&P 500 ETF by 238.7% during the second quarter.
-Advisors Capital Management LLC now owns 3,888 shares of the company’s stock worth $1,584,000 after purchasing an additional 2,740 shares during the period.
-Hutchens & Kramer Investment Management Group LLC raised its position in shares of Vanguard S&P 500 ETF by 29.1% during the second quarter.
-Hutchens & Kramer Investment Management Group LLC now owns 9,072 shares of the company’s stock worth $3,695,000 after purchasing an additional 2,044 shares during the period.
-Evercore Wealth Management LLC raised its holdings in shares of Vanguard S&P 500 ETF by 20.3% in the 2nd quarter.
-Evercore Wealth Management LLC now owns 51,943 shares of the company’s stock worth $21,155,000 after acquiring an additional 8,749 shares during the last quarter.
-Finally, Simon Quick Advisors LLC raised its holdings in shares of Vanguard S&P 500 ETF by 42.0% in the 2nd quarter.
-Simon Quick Advisors LLC now owns 11,271 shares of the company’s stock worth $4,591,000 after acquiring an additional 3,333 shares during the last quarter.
+Several other hedge funds and other institutional investors have also bought and sold shares of VOO.
+ZRC Wealth Management LLC acquired a new position in shares of Vanguard S&P 500 ETF during the second quarter valued at about $30,000.
+Operose Advisors LLC raised its position in shares of Vanguard S&P 500 ETF by 314.3% during the second quarter.
+Operose Advisors LLC now owns 87 shares of the company’s stock worth $35,000 after purchasing an additional 66 shares during the period.
+Trivant Custom Portfolio Group LLC acquired a new position in shares of Vanguard S&P 500 ETF during the first quarter worth approximately $36,000.
+Moser Wealth Advisors LLC acquired a new position in shares of Vanguard S&P 500 ETF during the second quarter worth approximately $47,000.
+Finally, Family Management Corp raised its position in shares of Vanguard S&P 500 ETF by 139.7% during the fourth quarter.
+Family Management Corp now owns 151 shares of the company’s stock worth $53,000 after purchasing an additional 88 shares during the period.

 Vanguard 500 Index Fund (the Fund) is an open-end investment company, or mutual fund.
 The Fund offers four classes of shares: Investor Shares, Admiral Shares, Signal Shares, and Exchange Traded Fund (ETF) Shares.
 The Fund seeks to track the investment performance of the Standard & Poor’s 500 Index, an unmanaged benchmark representing the United States large-capitalization stocks.